usegalaxy-eu/galaxy-social/posts/2024/2024-10-28-brc-webinar-reminder.md

 ---

-Webinar reminder: we are hosting a BRC Analytics Q&A where we will give an early demo the "Analytics" part of the site: BYO Data and plug it into workflows that run on publicly-funded computing resources.
-Join to discuss and give feedback!
+Webinar reminder: we are hosting a BRC Analytics Q&A where we will give an early demo the "Analytics" part of the site: BYO data and plug it into workflows that run on publicly-funded computing resources.
+Join to discuss!

 Wednesday, Oct 30 at 1PM EDT/1700UTC
 http://gxy.io/zoom-brc-24-10-30